 LLB108 Law, Governance and Sustainability

 This core unit requires you to consider the law, and your role in it, within a broader global system.
 Australian lawyers must be aware of, and consider the global implications of their practice, including different legal and regulatory systems that may be relevant to their practice.
 The fundamental concepts in this unit are taught through the lens of sustainability.
 You will learn about different levels of governance, the world’s legal systems, and different methods of resolving disputes by critically analysing current and emerging sustainability issues.
-This unit provides a foundation for several core skills, including oral communication, negotiation, critical thinking and reflective practice.
+This unit provides a foundation for several core skills, including oral communication, critical thinking and reflective practice.

 LLB150 Behavioural Law and Economics